Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

 20. Consistently Comfortable Temperature Year Round

-No matter what weather Mother Nature has planned for the Twin Cities on a specific day, you can count on Mall of America to be a perfect 70° F. But despite winter temperatures that consistently dip below freezing, Mall of America has no central heating.
+No matter what weather Mother Nature has planned for the Twin Cities on a specific day, you can count on Mall of America to be a perfect 70° F. But despite winter temperatures consistently dipping below freezing, Mall of America has no central heating.
 Instead, the comfortable indoor climate is maintained by the sun streaming through 1.2 miles of skylights, the residual heat from lighting fixtures, and the body heat from the approximately 100,000 people who visit daily.

 21. Mall of America Has a Parental Escort Policy